Sheraton Grand Incheon Hotel

 It is a five-star rated hotel managed by Marriott International, and it is a LEED Certified hotel designed by HOK.
-Sustainable strategy includes two, four story tall perforated aluminum sunshades that can minimize the exposure to direct solar gain.
-Hotel provides 319 rooms, nine banquet halls, free internet lounge, fitness center, indoor swimming pool.
+The building's sustainable strategy includes two four-story-tall perforated aluminum sunshades that can minimize the exposure to direct solar gain.
+The hotel has 319 rooms, nine banquet halls, free Internet lounge, fitness center, a spa, and indoor swimming pool.